SDayneko/optoelectronics/README.md

 3. Use the performance_PV.py script to measure and calculate the performance of PVs and the power of the source.
 All data will be saved in a csv-file.

+## Web Development Services

+This project is part of the web development services provided by [PVSensors.com](https://pvsensors.com/).
+We specialize in creating custom web applications, including job boards, e-commerce platforms, and business websites.
+Visit our website to learn more about our services and how we can help bring your project to life.

 ## License
 [MIT](https://github.com/SDayneko/optoelectronics/blob/main/LICENSE)